Shared description

 By Andrew Curtis.
 Used on 19 images

-By Anne Burgess.
-Used on 6 images
+By Chris.
+Used on 20 images

 - Sweet Indian Steam at Statfold Barn Railway, June 2022